 If you have already installed the cloud-native AI suite, go to the Cloud-native AI Suite page of the ACK console and deploy the ack-fluid component.

 Virtual nodes are deployed in the ACK Pro cluster.
-For more information, see Schedule pods to elastic container instances that are deployed as virtual nodes.
+For more information, see Schedule pods to elastic container instances.

 A kubectl client is connected to the ACK Pro cluster.
 For more information, see Connect to a cluster by using kubectl.